KratosMultiphysics/Kratos/applications/GeoMechanicsApplication/custom_processes/README.md

 ### Incrementation scheme
 The $c-\phi$ reduction process requires the existence of a stress state in your model and the use of a Mohr-Coulomb material (in a UDSM or UMAT formulation).
 Preferably this stress state is an equilibrium state, such that no stresses in integration points violate the given Mohr-Coulomb failure surface.
-During the stage with the active c-$\phi$ reduction process, c and $\tan \phi$ will be incrementally reduced in steps with an initial size of 10%.
+During the stage with the active $c-\phi$ reduction process,
+$c$ and $\tan \phi$ will be incrementally reduced in steps with an initial size of 10%.
 For each reduction step stresses are mapped back onto the reduced Mohr-Coulomb yield surface and equilibrium is found if possible.
 When equilibrium is no longer found in the given number of iterations for the Newton-Raphson scheme, the step is retried with a halved reduction increment.
 This is repeated until the allowed number of cycles for a step is reached.